Laura Prieto

 Professor Emerita

-I am a cultural historian, teacher, and writer.
-I have been at Simmons since 1997, with a joint appointment in the History and the Women's and Gender Studies departments.
-For several years, I directed the graduate program in History.
-I was Visiting Professor and Research Associate in the Women's Studies in Religion Program at the Harvard Divinity School (2017-2018) and previously held the Ruth R. and Alyson R. Miller Fellowship at the Massachusetts Historical Society.
+Dr. Laura Prieto is a cultural historian, teacher, and writer.
+She joined Simmons in 1997, with a joint appointment in the History and the Women's and Gender Studies Departments.
+For several years, she directed the graduate program in history.
+She was Visiting Professor and Research Associate in the Women's Studies in Religion Program at the Harvard Divinity School (2017–2018) and previously held the Ruth R. and Alyson R. Miller Fellowship at the Massachusetts Historical Society.

 Education